RahulMaurya9/Omnifood-thml-and-css/README.md

 # Omnifood-thml-and-css

 HTML 5 and CSS3 learning project
-It is a website of a o
+It is a website of a restaurant